mohammedkhalifa/sql-data-engineering/README.md

-# Data Warehouse and Analytics Project
+# Data Warehouse & Analytics Solution

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀
-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Welcome to the Data Warehouse & Analytics Solution repository! 💡 This project showcases a complete end-to-end implementation of a modern data warehouse — from data ingestion to analytics and reporting.
 ---
-## 🏗️ Data Architecture
+## 🏗️ Data Architecture Overview

-The data architecture for this project follows Medallion Architecture **Bronze**, **Silver**, and **Gold** layers:
+This solution follows the Medallion Architecture design, structured into Bronze, Silver, and Gold layers:
 ![Data Architecture](docs/data_architecture.png)

-1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+1. **Bronze Layer**: Contains the unprocessed data directly ingested from the original sources.
+CSV files are loaded into a SQL Server database without modification.
-2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
+2. **Silver Layer**: Focuses on refining, cleaning, and standardizing the data to ensure consistency and reliability.
-3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.
+3. **Gold Layer**: Delivers curated, analytics-ready data organized in a star schema for efficient querying and business insights.

 ---
-## 📖 Project Overview
+## 📖 Project Summary

-This project involves:

-1. **Data Architecture**: Designing a Modern Data Warehouse Using Medallion Architecture **Bronze**, **Silver**, and **Gold** layers.
+The project demonstrates how to:

+1. **Design**: a scalable data warehouse based on Medallion Architecture principles.
-2. **ETL Pipelines**: Extracting, transforming, and loading data from source systems into the warehouse.
+2. **Build ETL Pipelines**: that extract, transform, and load data from multiple sources.
-3. **Data Modeling**: Developing fact and dimension tables optimized for analytical queries.
+3. **Model Data**: into fact and dimension tables optimized for performance and usability.
-4. **Analytics & Reporting**: Creating SQL-based reports and dashboards for actionable insights.
+4. **Generate Insights**: through SQL queries and dashboards, turning data into actionable intelligence.

 ---

 ## 🚀 Project Requirements

-### Building the Data Warehouse (Data Engineering)
+### Data Engineering: Building the Data Warehouse

-#### Objective
+#### Goal
-Develop a modern data warehouse using SQL Server to consolidate sales data, enabling analytical reporting and informed decision-making.
+Implement a unified data warehouse in SQL Server that consolidates sales data for reporting and analytics.

-#### Specifications
+#### Key Tasks
-- **Data Sources**: Import data from two source systems (ERP and CRM) provided as CSV files.
-- **Data Quality**: Cleanse and resolve data quality issues prior to analysis.
+- **Source Data**: Load CSV datasets from ERP and CRM systems.
+- **Data Cleansing**: Identify and correct inconsistencies, missing values, and duplicates.
-- **Integration**: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- **Data Integration**: Merge data from both systems into a single, easy-to-use model.
-- **Scope**: Focus on the latest dataset only; historization of data is not required.
+- **Scope**: Work with the most recent data; no need to store historical records.
-- **Documentation**: Provide clear documentation of the data model to support both business stakeholders and analytics teams.
+- **Documentation**: Deliver detailed technical documentation of the data model to guide analysts and stakeholders.

 ---

-### BI: Analytics & Reporting (Data Analysis)
+### Business Intelligence: Analytics & Insights

-#### Objective
+#### Goal
-Develop SQL-based analytics to deliver detailed insights into:
+Develop data-driven insights using SQL to uncover patterns in:
-- **Customer Behavior**
+- **Customer Engagement and Retention**
-- **Product Performance**
+- **Product Sales and Profitability**
-- **Sales Trends**

-These insights empower stakeholders with key business metrics, enabling strategic decision-making.
+- **Revenue and Trend Analysis**

+The final output supports informed, data-backed decisions that drive business strategy.

 ## 📂 Repository Structure
 ```
-data-warehouse-project/
+sql-data-engineering/
 │
-├── datasets/                           # Raw datasets used for the project (ERP and CRM data)
+├── datasets/                           # Raw input data (ERP & CRM CSV files)
 │
-├── docs/                               # Project documentation and architecture details
+├── docs/                               # Documentation and reference materials
-│   ├── data_architecture.png           # image shows the project's architecture
+│   ├── data_architecture.png           # Architecture diagram
-│   ├── data_catalog.md                 # Catalog of datasets, including field descriptions and metadata
+│   ├── data_catalog.md                 # Dataset metadata and field descriptions
-│   ├── data_flow.png                   # image file for the data flow diagram
+│   ├── data_flow.png                   # Data flow visualization
-│   ├── data_models.png                 # image file file for data models (star schema)
+│   ├── data_models.png                 # Star schema diagram
-│   ├── naming-conventions.md           # Consistent naming guidelines for tables, columns, and files
+│   ├── naming-conventions.md           # Table, column, and file naming rules
 │
-├── scripts/                            # SQL scripts for ETL and transformations
+├── scripts/                            # SQL scripts for ETL operations
-│   ├── bronze/                         # Scripts for extracting and loading raw data
+│   ├── bronze/                         # Extract and load raw data
-│   ├── silver/                         # Scripts for cleaning and transforming data
+│   ├── silver/                         # Cleanse and standardize data
-│   ├── gold/                           # Scripts for creating analytical models
+│   ├── gold/                           # Build analytical data models
 │
-├── tests/                              # Test scripts and quality files
+├── tests/                              # Data validation and quality checks
 │
-├── README.md                           # Project overview and instructions
+├── README.md                           # Project introduction and setup instructions
-├── LICENSE                             # License information for the repository
+├── LICENSE                             # Open-source license information
 ```

 ---

-## 🛡️ License
+## 🧾 License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and share this project with proper attribution.
+This project is distributed under the [MIT License](LICENSE).
+You’re welcome to use, modify, and distribute it — just remember to provide proper credit.

-## 🌟 About Me
+## 👋 About the Author

-Hi there!
-I'm **Mohammed Khalifa**.
-I’m an IT professional and passionate
+Hello!
+I’m **Mohammed Khalifa**, an IT professional with a strong passion for data engineering, analytics, and modern data solutions.
+I enjoy transforming raw data into meaningful insights that drive real business value.